 Follow the procedure below to verify the accuracy of your treadmill.
 Place a strip of colored tape on the treadmill belt.
 Your tape should be running perpendicular to the motion of the belt.
 Be keen to choose a thin tape that will easily fit beneath the treadmill housing without interfering with the belt rotations.

 - Set the treadmill for a specific speed.
 We recommend you set the treadmill at your standard exercise rate.

 - Give the treadmill a minute to reach the set speed.

 - Using a stopwatch, start the timer as the tape strip passes under the front edge of the treadmill housing.

 - Record the times the tape passes under the front edge in one minute.

-- Put down your finding and repeat the measurements thrice
+- Put down your findings and repeat the measurements thrice

 - Compare your findings with the figure indicated on the treadmill’s manual as the length of the treadmill belt.